 - A previous history of testicular cancer. - Men born with an undescended testicle (cryptorchidism) where the testicle fails to descend into the scrotum.
-A small percentage of newborn baby boys may have undescended testicles).
-Although minor surgery can be performed during childhood to correct this condition the risk still remains higher and approximately 10% of men diagnosed with testicular cancer will have had a history of this condition. - A man's risk of developing testicular cancer is increased roughly by 9 times if their brother, and 4 times if their father had it. - There is some evidence that seems to indicate that men who are taller than average may be at a slightly increased risk of testicular cancer. - Twins have an increased risk of testicular cancer, especially if identical.
-But as testicular cancer is rare the risk is still low. - Caucasian men have a higher risk of testicular cancer than men from other ethnic groups. - A small percentage of men who suffer from infertility or poorly functioning testicles appear to slightly be more at risk of developing testicular cancer.
+(Even though the testicles hang in the scrotum they develop in the abdomen.
+Directly prior to or after birth they descend into the scrotum.
+However, a small percentage of newborn baby boys may have undescended testicles).
+Although minor surgery can be performed during childhood to correct this condition the risk still remains higher.
+Some previous research has suggested that approximately 10% of men diagnosed with testicular cancer will have had a history of this condition. - ▶ Pre-cancerous cells found inside the testicle also known as intratubular germ cell neoplasia (IGCN).
+This may be found incidentally during other investigations such as investigations into male infertility.
+If the cells are left there is a 50% chance that they will develop into testicular cancer within five years. - A man's risk of developing testicular cancer is increased roughly by 9 times if their brother and 4 times if their father had it.

+- ► There is some evidence that seems to indicate that men who are taller than average may be at a slightly increased risk of testicular cancer. - Twins have an increased risk of testicular cancer, especially if identical.
+But as testicular cancer is rare the risk is still low. - A build up of calcium in the testicles called microlithiasis.
+Some research has suggested that where there are other risk factors in rare circumstances it may lead to the development of testicular cancer. - Caucasian men have a higher risk of testicular cancer than men from other ethnic groups. - A small percentage of men who suffer from infertility or poorly functioning testicles appear to slightly be more at risk of developing testicular cancer. - Men with HIV are up to twice as likely to develop testicular cancer.